macadmins/installapplications/README.md

 During a DEP SetupAssistant workflow (with a supported MDM), the following will happen:

 1. MDM will send a push request utilizing `InstallApplication` to inform the device of a package installation.
-2. InstallApplications (this tool) will install and load it's LaunchDaemon.
+2. InstallApplications (this tool) will install and load its LaunchDaemon.
-2. InstallApplications (this tool) will install and load it's LaunchAgent if in the proper context (installed outside of SetupAssistant).
+2. InstallApplications (this tool) will install and load its LaunchAgent if in the proper context (installed outside of SetupAssistant).
 3. InstallApplications will begin to install your setupassistant packages (if configured) during the SetupAssistant.
 4. If userland packages are configured, InstallApplications will wait until the user is in their active session before installing.
-6. InstallApplications will gracefully exit and kill it's process.
+6. InstallApplications will gracefully exit and kill its process.

 ## Stages
 There are currently two stages of packages: